Theory of mind: In Animals

 There has been some controversy over the interpretation of evidence purporting to show theory of mind ability—or inability—in animals.
 For example, Povinelli et al. presented chimpanzees with the choice of two experimenters from whom to request food: one who had seen where food was hidden, and one who, by virtue of one of a variety of mechanisms (having a bucket or bag over his head, a blindfold over his eyes, or being turned away from the baiting) does not know, and can only guess.
 They found that the animals failed in most cases to differentially request food from the "knower".
 By contrast, Hare, Call, and Tomasello found that subordinate chimpanzees were able to use the knowledge state of dominant rival chimpanzees to determine which container of hidden food they approached.
 William Field and Sue Savage-Rumbaugh believe that bonobos have developed theory of mind, and cite their communications with a captive bonobo, Kanzi, as evidence.

 In one experiment, ravens (Corvus corax) took into account visual access of unseen conspecifics.
 The researchers argued that "ravens can generalize from their own perceptual experience to infer the possibility of being seen".

 Evolutionary anthropologist Christopher Krupenye studied the existence of theory of mind, and particularly false beliefs, in non-human primates.

 Keren Haroush and Ziv Williams outlined the case for a group of neurons in primates' brains that uniquely predicted the choice selection of their interacting partner.
 These primates' neurons, located in the anterior cingulate cortex of rhesus monkeys, were observed using single-unit recording while the monkeys played a variant of the iterative prisoner's dilemma game.
 By identifying cells that represent the yet unknown intentions of a game partner, Haroush & Williams' study supports the idea that theory of mind may be a fundamental and generalized process, and suggests that anterior cingulate cortex neurons may act to complement the function of mirror neurons during social interchange.

+Artificial Intelligence

+Progress in understanding theory of mind is influencing the design artificial intelligence through AI responding to human emotions and intentions.
+This influence is increasing in fields such as healthcare, education, and customer service to foster more engaging and supportive experiences.
+While AI has achieved remarkable progress in areas such as medical diagnosis through "cold" cognition, it largely lacks the capacity to comprehend and predict human behavior influenced by my social and emotional factors.